ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 If a powerful adversary (think NSA) records all communication between a visitor and your server, they can decrypt all this traffic years later by stealing your private key or going the "legal" way to obtain it.
-This can be prevented by using short-lived (ephemeral) keys for TLS connections that the server will throw away after a short period.
+This can be prevented by using short-lived (ephemeral) keys for key exchanges that the server will throw away after a short period.

 ### Diffie-Hellman key exchanges